RockitBootcamp/Student-Resources/Computer Setup/Ubuntu-14.04 Apache and VHosts.md

 # Find this
 IncludeOptional sites-enabled/*.conf

-# Make it look like this
+# Make it look like this:

 # IncludeOptional sites-enabled/*.conf
 Include /home/[username]/Hosts/*.conf
 ```